OWASP/owasp-mastg/Document/0x07-Security-Testing-SDLC.md

 * and finally, after software has been **Accredited** by all stakeholders, it can be transitioned to Operation teams and safely put in Production.

 The picture below shows all the phases with the different artefacts:
--- TODO : Add a picture of a SDLC diagram that clarifies the description above --
+-- TODO [Add a picture of a SDLC diagram that clarifies the description above] --

 Based on the risks of the project, some artefacts may be simplified (or even skipped) while others may be added (formal intermediary approvals, documentation of certain points, ...). **Always keep in mind a SDLC is meant to bring risk reduction to software development and is a framework that helps put in place controls that will reduce those risks to an acceptable level. ** While this is a generic description of SDLC, always tailor this framework to the needs of your projects.